nabu-platform/nabu-documentation/concepts/services/Introduction.md

 # Services

-When it comes to building [backends|$/explainers/Backend and Frontend.md], Nabu is a service oriented platform.
+When it comes to building backends, Nabu is a service oriented platform.
 This means the service concept is used throughout the platform in a wide variety of contexts.
 Once you grasp what a service is, you understand a significant chunk of what the platform offers for building backend solutions.

 ## Basic